CrunchyData/postgres-operator/docs/content/tutorial/high-availability.md

 - Preferred: With preferred (`preferredDuringSchedulingIgnoredDuringExecution`) Pod anti-affinity, Kubernetes will make a best effort to schedule Pods matching the anti-affinity rules to different Nodes.
 However, if it is not possible to do so, then Kubernetes may schedule one or more Pods to the same Node.
 - Required: With required (`requiredDuringSchedulingIgnoredDuringExecution`) Pod anti-affinity, Kubernetes mandates that each Pod matching the anti-affinity rules **must** be scheduled to different Nodes.
 However, a Pod may not be scheduled if Kubernetes cannot find a Node that does not contain a Pod matching the rules.

-There is a tradeoff with these two types of pod anti-affinity: while "required" anti-affinity will ensure that all the matching Pods are scheduled on different Nodes, if Kubernetes cannot find an available Node, your Postgres instance may not be scheduled.
+There is a trade-off with these two types of pod anti-affinity: while "required" anti-affinity will ensure that all the matching Pods are scheduled on different Nodes, if Kubernetes cannot find an available Node, your Postgres instance may not be scheduled.
 Likewise, while "preferred" anti-affinity will make a best effort to scheduled your Pods on different Nodes, Kubernetes may compromise and schedule more than one Postgres instance of the same cluster on the same Node.

-By understanding these tradeoffs, the makeup of your Kubernetes cluster, and your requirements, you can choose the method that makes the most sense for your Postgres deployment.
+By understanding these trade-offs, the makeup of your Kubernetes cluster, and your requirements, you can choose the method that makes the most sense for your Postgres deployment.
 We'll show examples of both methods below!

 #### Using Preferred Pod Anti-Affinity